mars0i/pasta/README.md

 Pasta has a number of parameters that can be configured between runs (or sometimes during runs) using sliders or text boxes on the "Model" tab in the GUI, or through command line options in the no-GUI version.
+See below.
 I haven't written much more documentation at this point, but would be happy to answer questions.
 You can probably figure out a lot through experimentation, though.

 Ways to run pasta: